RayPaez1983/antTableApolloGraphQl/README.md

 ## This is a tranning project

-In this table project you can resize the columns and the drag and drop the columns and relocated
+In this table project you can resize the columns and the drag and drop the columns and relocated, also using the columns menu you can remove and add the different columns

 ## Conventional Commits